DanielJos/battery-controller-assignment/README.md

 # Sunsave Assignment - Battery Controller
 This is the repository for the coding assignment I completed for Sunsave.
 The task was to build a simple battery controller using either JS or TS.
-The task is detailed below.
 All that follows is the solution I provided for the task.

 ___